dennisreis-dev/dennisreis-dev/README.md

 EN

 * 👋 Hi, I’m Dennis Reis
-* 👀 I'm interested in becoming a full stack
+* 👀 I´m currently up to date in the infrastructure and DevOps area
 * 🌱 I’m currently learning Python, CSS, HTML 5 e JavaScipt
 * 💞️ I seek to collaborate with projects in DevOps
 * 📫 How to reach me: